-Some of many faults of democracy are presented further on in this section.
-Some of many faults of democracy are presented further on in this section, based on the analysis carried out by Sean Lusk in his book ‘Rethinking Public Strategy’ (Lusk, 2014) and other political thinkers.
+Some of many faults of democracy are presented further on based on the analysis carried out by Sean Lusk in his book ‘Rethinking Public Strategy’ (Lusk, 2014) and other political thinkers.

 Those seeking power, get there by using sophisticated socio-technical tools, which in the end deliver to them the votes of the voters, who cannot clearly see the real intentions of those that will govern them.
 The voters cheated out will later on complain that ‘they’ – the politicians – should never be trusted, since they just cannot understand ‘us’.
-That is one way to build a society of ‘us versus them’.
+That may lead the voters to make a conclusion that in today’s society it is ‘us versus them’.

 The hate of the elites is an instinctive fear among many who believe the elites consider themselves morally superior to other human beings.
 But that hate and mistrust goes much deeper, as some philosophers such as Kevin Williamson have argued.
 It is the conviction of the ‘have nots’ that modern intellectuals and elites have a condescending view that they (the Elites) not only know better how people should live their lives, but also how to run lives of the ‘have nots’ down to a minute detail.

 These assertions have some merit, especially if we narrow it down to political elites.
 However, I do not believe that the society could survive without political elites.
 Humanity needs ‘elites’.
 If we did not have them, we would have not survived, as other anthropogenic species such as Neanderthal.
 It is the elites that may save us.
 But the elites need to change.
 Perhaps the solution is not to get rid of the elites altogether, but rather have better elites, so that they execute their tasks far more effectively and justly.
 In practical terms there are several ways to achieve that objective: